-Topic Y/N If Yes, cite reference in the company policy Forced labor Y POLICY AND DATA RELATION TO HEALTH, SAFETY, AND WELFARE OF EMPLOYEES INCLUDING COMPANY SPONSORED TRAININGS Child labor N Human Rights Y POLICY AND DATA RELATION TO HEALTH, SAFETY, AND WELFARE OF EMPLOYEES INCLUDING COMPANY SPONSORED TRAININGS
+Topic Y/N If Yes, cite reference in the company policy Forced labor Υ POLICY AND DATA RELATION TO HEALTH, SAFETY, AND WELFARE OF EMPLOYEES INCLUDING COMPANY SPONSORED TRAININGS Child labor N Human Rights Υ POLICY AND DATA RELATION TO HEALTH, SAFETY, AND WELFARE OF EMPLOYEES INCLUDING COMPANY SPONSORED TRAININGS

 The Company values the importance of a secure and safe working environment which is reflected in the Company policies.
-The policies imposed and followed by the Company are bounded by the Philippine law which includes protection of workers and human rights such as Policy and Data Relation to Health.
-Safety, and Welfare of Employees including Company Sponsored Trainings.
+The company recorded zero incidents of legal actions or grievances related to forced or child labor during the reporting period.
+Policies explicitly prohibit forced labor and uphold human rights, as stated in the Policy and Data Relating to Health, Safety, and Welfare of Employees Including Company-Sponsored Trainings.